gojimmypi/build_esp8266/README.md

 # BUILD ESP8266
-This is the source code to build MicroPython for the ESP8266 on a Raspberry Pi (or debian).
+This is the source code to build MicroPython for the ESP8266 on a Raspberry Pi (or debian, or WSL Ubuntu).

 ## debian_specific.sh
 If you are not using a Raspberry Pi, then there are some things on Debian that are not installed by default.